pdabre12/pdabre12/README.md

 As a dedicated learner, my aim is to play a role in creating technology that improves people's lives.
 I am an enthusiastic individual seeking a demanding role in the technical field that allows me to apply my problem-solving abilities, software engineering techniques, and excellent communication skills.

 <p align=”center”>
+  Want to know more about me?
+Connect with me on:
 <a href="https://www.linkedin.com/in/pratik-joseph-dabre-a09828208/">
 <img src=https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&logoColor=white&labelColor=blue>
 </a>